zach-hensler/mixAndMagic/docs/mechanics.md

 ### Consumable Items
 - red elixir - heals damage
-- blue elixir - increases attack for this zone
+- blue elixir - increases attack for one character temporarily
-- green elixir - increases defense for this zone
+- green elixir - increases defense for one character temporarily

 ## Characters
 - A character has: